 Pusher Channels provides realtime communication between servers, apps and devices.
-Channels is used for notifications, chat, gaming, web-page updates, IoT, and many other systems requiring realtime communication.
+Channels is used for realtime charts, realtime user lists, realtime maps, multiplayer gaming, and many other kinds of UI updates.

 Pusher Channels has libraries for everything: web browsers, iOS and Android apps, PHP frameworks, cloud functions, bash scripts, IoT devices.
 Pusher Channels works everywhere because it uses WebSockets and HTTP, and provides fallbacks for devices that don’t support WebSockets.

 Pusher Channels has a publish/subscribe model.
 A mobile app interested in the current Bitcoin price can subscribe to the channel named